manvi-09/Pizza_House/README.md

 # Pizza_House

-A simple Flask API to accept and fetch Pizza orders
+A simple Flask project to accept and fetch Pizza orders.

 I have created the APIs for different tasks.